 Van Nooten managed to accentuate the splendour of each species by adopting a style that combined great precision and clarity with a touch of neo-Baroque exuberance, revelling in the rich forms and colours of the tropics.
 Cynometra Cauliflora/Nam Nam for example, is native to South East Asia and is a small tree having a knotted trunk yielding edible light brown or greenish yellow flowered fruit.

 Despite three editions of the work being published during her lifetime, Berthe Hoola van Nooten died in poverty in Batavia in 1892.
 So how did copies of the original publication get into Australian libraries?
 Apparently the books were acquired from Daphne van Nooten whose late husband was the artist’s great great nephew.
-Published some 16 years after the first edition, the 1880 editions held by the 3 Australian libraries (National Library of Australia in Canberra, the State Library of Victoria and the University of Melbourne’s library) is regarded as an improved edition.
+Published some 16 years after the first edition, the 1880 editions held by the 3 Australian libraries (National Library of Australia in Canberra, State Library of Victoria and University of Melbourne’s library) is regarded as an improved edition.
 In acquiring this publication, the libraries were aware of another C19th female artist whose work complemented those already held in Australia.

 The Tropenmuseum is an anthropological museum located in Amsterdam and established in 1864 in order to show the Netherlands’ overseas possessions.
 The museum, operated by the Royal Tropical Institute, uses visual arts and photographic works for its exhibitions.
 Its two beautiful portraits of our artist are in the permanent collection.